LouisaJohnston/Flick_Picks/README.md

 ## MVP Goals
-Users will be able to login and interact with their profile consisting of movies they would like to watch as well as reviews and ratings of movies that they've already seen.
+Users will be able to login and interact with their profile consisting of movies they would like to watch, with the ability to comment on them, as well as reviews and ratings of movies that they've already seen.

 The database will inlcude models for movies and user input (comments, reviews, and ratings).